↑ Like this article? Support us with a single click of the AD

 The Many “Friends” of Marie Laveau – –

-Friend is used her as one of many people beholden to the Voodoo Queen for different reasons.
+Friend means “one beholden to the Voodoo Queen” for different reasons.

-Such as she kept their secrets, because Marie knew them all from slave quarters to high society.
+She kept their secrets.
+Marie knew them all from slave quarters to high society.

-They said it was Voodoo, but probably just gossip.
-Marie Laveau was also a hairdresser for high-society women who gossiped all the time, commonly forgetting Marie was listening.
-The women spilled secrets about friends and family, the powerful of New Orleans.
+Many said it was Voodoo, but most likely gossip.
+Marie Laveau was a hairdresser for high-society women who gossiped all the time.
+They’d forget she was listening.
+The women spilled secrets about friends and family, all the powerful of New Orleans.

 When did Marie die – –

-On Thursday June 16th, 1881, Marie died peacefully in bed inside the St. Ann Cottage… or was it as some local papers reported her being accidentally beheaded… or maybe she didn’t die and was still walking the streets as the undead.
+On Thursday June 16th, 1881, Marie died peacefully in bed inside the St. Ann Cottage… or was she accidentally beheaded as some newspapers reported… or maybe she’s not dead and walks the streets to this day.

-It was Marie Leavau the 2nd (or Marie Laveau II), her daughter with Christophe.
-This is an example of one of many tricks pulled on the New Orleans public to show her powers.
+A perfect example of the many tricks pulled on New Orleans to show her powers.

-So Marie did die in 1881, but where are her remains.
+Marie did die in 1881 but where are her remains?
 Believed to be inside the de Glapion family crypt in Saint Louis #1, but no one knows for sure.